English Prizes and Awards

 - Mattea Koon

-The Snell Scholarship is awarded to an outstanding woman sophomore or junior English major who plans to go on, after graduation, to pursue doctoral work in English/American literature, or in comparative literature.
-The Florence Snell Scholarship was established by the bequest of Miss Florence May Snell, Class of 1893.
+The Snell Scholarship is awarded to an outstanding woman sophomore or junior English major who plans to pursue graduate work in English/American literature or comparative literature.
+The Florence Snell Scholarship was established by the bequest of Dr. Florence May Snell, Class of 1893.

 Florence Snell was an outstanding student at Oberlin.
 She studied at Oxford in 1904-05 and obtained an MA at the University of Good Hope in Africa in 1908.
 She received a PhD from Yale University in 1914, and was awarded an honorary Litt.D. by Oberlin.
 Much of her life was spent in Africa teaching English literature.

-The scholarship normally is granted for three years—one year of study at Oberlin and two years at graduate school.
+The scholarship normally is granted for three years—one year of study at Oberlin and two years at graduate school or two years of study at Oberlin and one year at graduate school.
 Professor Snell’s original intention was that the award support four years of study: three years at Oberlin and one year of advanced study at Oxford University if that were the recipient's choice.
-The department decided to reduce the term to three years without any reduction in the amount of the stipend, and to make the award at the end of the junior year.
+The department decided to reduce the term to three years without any reduction in the amount of the stipend, and to make the award at the end of either the sophomore or junior year.

 The spirit of the bequest continues to encourage and aid highly promising young women "who are contemplating teaching as a career, and particularly ... women who have a scholarly interest in English literature" (as then President Wilkins wrote to the Board of Trustees in 1937, establishing the scholarship).